Some posts contain affiliate links. See my disclosure policy for more information!

-Make these homemade dinosaur fossils for a fun-filled activity with your kids!
-Perfect for birthday parties or an afternoon craft!
+Learn how to make fossils for a fun-filled activity with your kids!
+These dinosaur fossils are perfect for birthday parties or an afternoon craft!

 My kids and I love making things together, especially if it involves learning (at least I think so).
 Summer has officially arrived and we have started on our list of activities we can do when it’s too hot to play outside.
-Today, I’m sharing one of our favorites, homemade dinosaur fossils.
+Today, I’m sharing how to make fossils, specifically dinosaur fossils!

 My kiddos love learning about dinosaurs and finding fossils.
 When we venture up into the mountains, they are always on the lookout for them.
 Usually, if we’re lucky, we find a trilobite because they are everywhere in Northern Utah.
 But that doesn’t mean we can’t discover a T-Rex too!

 Here’s how to make your own fossils for your dinosaur fan!

 This activity uses a kid classic: salt dough.
 It honestly doesn’t get any easier than that!
 You will also need some mini dinosaurs.
 We found a tube of them at Michaels and they were the perfect size.
 You can also find them on Amazon!

 Your kids can get in on helping make the salt dough, so this is an involved activity from start to finish.
 All you need for salt dough is 2 cups of flour, 1 cup of salt, and 1 cup of water.
 Because we wanted to color or fossils brown, we used red, blue, and yellow food coloring all mixed together in the water.

 First, mix the salt and flour in a bowl until well blended.
 Add the food coloring to the water and mix it well until it becomes brown (I used about 3 drops of each color).
 Add the water to the dough a little at a time until a dough forms.
 I wouldn’t add the water all at once, just in case you don’t need all of it.